-Summer Hazards & Safety: The Do’s and Don'ts
+Hazards & Safety: The Do’s and Don’ts of Summer

 You might be thinking: since I’m going to be locked at home, I don’t have to worry about skin damage from the sun!
 In reality, this is a common misconception that people find out about the hard way.

 Sunlight has 2 types of UV rays: UVA and UVB.
 UVA rays can pass through glass windows and are responsible for premature skin aging, such as wrinkles and liver spots.
 UVB rays are harmful to the skin, and are commonly associated with sunburns.

 If you want to look young and healthy, ensure that you are not near any windows that face the sun.
 Many people place their work or study tables in front of a window to enjoy the view, not knowing such a beautiful scenery comes at a price.

 However, that doesn’t mean you need to decide between your lush tropical landscape, and getting work done.
 If you enjoy having a window view, draw the shades when the sun is aimed directly at the window.
 You can also apply sunscreen on exposed areas of your body to mitigate the harmful rays from the sun.